DC Power Flow

 updateGenerator!(system, analysis; label = "Generator 1", active = 1.9)

-# <- No need for re-creation; we have already updated the existing DCPowerFlow instance
+# <- No need for re-build; we have already updated the existing DCPowerFlow instance

 solve!(system, analysis)